massimoaria/pubmedR/README.md

 # install.packages("pubmedR")
 ```

-## Example
+## A brief example

 ``` r
 library(pubmedR)
 ```

 First of all, we define a query to submit at the NCBI PubMed system.
-For example, imagine we want downlaod a collection of journal articles using bibliometric analyses, published in the last 20 years in English language.
+For example, imagine we want to download a collection of journal articles using bibliometric analyses, published in the last 20 years in the English language.
 Translating in the query language, we find:

-- documents cointaining the word bibliometric and its variations in their title or abstract: "bibliometric*[Title/Abstract]"
+- documents containing the word bibliometric and its variations in their title or abstract: "bibliometric*[Title/Abstract]"

-- documents written in English language: "english[LA]"
+- documents are written in the English language: "english[LA]"

 - documents that are categorized as Journal Article: "Journal Article[PT]"

-- docuemnts published from the 2000 to the 2020: "2000:2020[DP]"
+- documents published from 2000 to 2020: "2000:2020[DP]"

 Combining all these elements using the Boolean operator "AND", we obtain the final query:

 ``` r
 query <- "bibliometric*[Title/Abstract] AND english[LA] AND Journal Article[PT] AND 2000:2020[DP]"
 ```
-Now, we want to know how many documents should retrieved by our query.
+Now, we want to know how many documents could be retrieved by our query.

-To do that, we use the function pmQueryTotalCount.
+To do that, we use the function pmQueryTotalCount:
 ``` r
 res <- pmQueryTotalCount(query = query, api_key = api_key)
 res$total_count

 # [1] 2921
 ```
-We could decide to change the query or continue to downloadthe whole collection or a part of it (setting the limit argument lower than res$total_count.
+We could decide to change the query or continue to download the whole collection or a part of it (setting the limit argument lower than res$total_count).

-Image, we decided to download the whole collection:
+Image, we decided to download the whole collection composed by 2921 documents:

 ``` r
 D <- pmApiRequest(query = query, limit = res$total_count, api_key = NULL)